quirkyinc/api/README.md

 respond_with @user, status: 201 # Or any other valid status code
 ```

+### Top level elements

-`respond_with` also accepts an optional `elements` option, as a second parameter.  `elements` will let you specify top-level keys for the JSON output:
+`respond_with` also accepts an optional `elements` option, as a second parameter.  `elements` will let you specify top-level keys for the JSON output.
+The value should be a hash.

 ```ruby
 respond_with User.first, elements: { status: 'success' }